IntersectMBO/plutus/metatheory/README.md

 ## Builtins

 There are builtin types of integers and bytestrings.
-They are both
-sized: max/min values for integers and max length for bytestrings.

 1. [Builtin.Constant.Type](https://input-output-hk.github.io/plutus-metatheory/Builtin.Constant.Type.html)
 contains the enumeration of the type constants.
 2. [Builtin.Constant.Term](https://input-output-hk.github.io/plutus-metatheory/Builtin.Constant.Term.html)
-contains the enumeration of the sized term constants at the bottom.
+contains the enumeration of the term constants at the bottom.
 3. [Builtin.Signature](https://input-output-hk.github.io/plutus-metatheory/Builtin.Signature.html)
 contains the list of builtin operations and their type signatures.
 In the specification this information is contained in the large builtin